kwaldenphd/python-intro/README.md

 - Penny = 1 cent

 <blockquote>Note: Consider how store clerks give change to their customers.
 To be considerate, they always try to give the exact change using the fewest coins possible.
 It turns out that this can always be done (in U.S. currency) by giving as many quarters as possible, followed by as many dimes as possible, and so on down to pennies.</blockquote>

+<blockquote>Q10: Include a link to your Replit workspace for this lab.</blockquote>

 # How to submit this lab (and show your work)